MattIPv4/hacktoberfest-data/README.dot.md

 self-identifying as being from there, showing how much of a reach open-source, and tech in general, has there.

-We can see the true global reach of Hacktoberfest and open-source by looking more of the top countries based on registrations:
+We can see the true global reach of Hacktoberfest and open-source by looking at more of the top countries based on registrations:

 {{~ data.Users.totalUsersByCountry.slice(0, 10) :item:i }}